When we are called to our life’s purpose we are called not as we are but to become who we can be.

 ATTACHMENT, THE BODY & RELATIONAL REPAIR: THREE PILLARS OF CLINICAL PRACTICE

 Attachment trauma deeply impacts the integrity of the self, creating a split between the psyche and the body.
 This fragmentation and disembodiment, at the heart of insecure attachment, disrupts healthy development and forges a neurophysiological template that endures throughout the lifespan and across generations.
 Corresponding affect management strategies and attachment patterns, accompanied by dysregulation of the Autonomic Nervous System (ANS), distorts one’s internal working model, ultimately skewing one’s self-perception, world, and identity.

 As clinicians, we understand that the wounded psyche and neurophysiological body call for embodied, affectively oriented and relationally focused therapy, heeding Kalsched’s (2013) assertion “what has been broken relationally must be repaired relationally” (p.
 13) yet, we are left with the questions, How do we translate attachment theory into embodied clinical practice and, how do we regulate and facilitate reparation of attachment injury, particularly when it drives unconscious relational strategies and affect management systems of both client and therapist?

-This workshop explores these questions.
+This online workshop explores these questions.
 We will delve into clinical practice with regards to attachment injuries (insecure attachment), their repair and affect regulation within the context of embodied relational practice to facilitate regulation of the ANS and offer reparative relational experiences to shift attachment patterning and aid in the maturation and development of the right brain.
 Through lecture, discussion, and observation of video sessions, we will explore the following conceptual frameworks: attachment theory; embodied relational practice; The Polyvagal Theory, the window of arousal, affect regulation theory, an introduction to somatic work and working with right hemispheric processes, and the implications of trauma, particularly relational/attachment trauma, from a body oriented perspective.